Great news! James the Chimney Sweep is available to work in the Crowborough, East Sussex, TN6 area, remember I can help you with any of the following:

 Did you know?
 James the Sweep is a registered member of the respected Guild of Master Sweeps.

-Crowborough is a pleasant town in East Sussex, situated in the north of Wealden District.
-The town is just seven miles distance from Kent’s Royal Tunbridge Wells.
-In fact, Crowborough itself is a mere four miles from the border between Kent and Sussex.
+Sweeping chimneys in Crowborough is a real pleasure for James the Sweep.
+Crowborough’s chimneys are dotted across the landscape of this lovely town in East Sussex, located in the north of Wealden District.
+Royal Tunbridge Wells in Kent is only seven miles away.
+Crowborough itself is a mere four miles from the border between Kent and Sussex.
 Crowborough is also on the fringe of Ashdown Forest, made famous by author AA Milne’s Winnie the Pooh children’s stories series.
 The meaning of the name, ‘Crowborough’ hails back to Old English, ‘Croh’, which is a reference to the pretty yellow gorze flowers so prevalent throughout the town and nearby district.
 The development of Crowborough occurred as a result of a number of villages converging over the years.
 These include Alberbrook, Poundfield, Sweet Haws, Jarvis Brook, Stone Cross, Steel Cross and Whitehall.
 Modern day Crowborough has a respectable shopping scene in the town centre.
 Recreational areas for residents include Crowborough Common, Crowborough County Park and Goldsmith Recreation Ground.

 Crowborough connects Crowborough Hill, High Street and London Road.
 And there are other main routes in the town, which include Croft Road, Hurtis Hill, Fermor Road, Green Lane, Queens Road, Southview Road, Whitehall Road, Fielden Lane and Fielden Road.
 You’ll often see James the Sweep’s van in one of these main roads in Crowborough!
 The town’s residents enjoy a wide range of leisure pursuits such as the tennis and squash club, as well as a busy community centre.
 There is also a number of supermarkets and cafes.
 Crowborough combines historic interest with modernity in its local culture and residents are known for their hospitality.
 James the Sweep considers it an honour to be the Master Sweep for Crowborough.